-Interventional pain management consists of minimally invasive procedures to reduce pain.
-Pain management typically utilizes a multidisciplinary approach to managing joint and back pain.
-Therapeutic injection procedures are performed by specially trained clinicians and can be done in our office under fluoroscopy (x-ray) guidance.
-The interventionalist coordinates closely with other specialists such as chiropractors, physical therapists, and surgeons to manage pain and improve function.
+Interventional pain management at Agape will typically consist of minimally invasive procedures to reduce pain.
+At Agape Pain Management of Las Cruces, we utilize a multidisciplinary approach to managing joint and back pain.
+One of these approaches is therapeutic injections.
+These Injection procedures are performed by specially trained clinicians and can be done in our office under fluoroscopy guidance.
+In addition, your interventionist works closely with other specialists such as physical therapists, chiropractors, and surgeons to manage pain and improve function.

 Epidural steroid injection